MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lifecycle-services/oneversion-overview.md

 [![Queries](./media/Notification-bar.PNG)](./media/Notification-bar.PNG)

 ## Execute
 After the notification, Microsoft will apply the update (**auto update**) in the designated maintenance window.
 This operation will be followed by an email notification indicating the status of the update.
-The ability to **self-update** will also be available through LCS using the standard update experience. \&lt;add link\&gt; Opportunity to update the sandbox and other environments early is available through the **First release program** through [http://experience.dynamics.com](http://experience.dynamics.com).
+The ability to **self-update** will also be available through LCS using the standard update experience.
+Fore more information, see [Apply updates to cloud environments](../deployment/apply-deployable-package-system.md).
+Opportunity to update the sandbox and other environments early is available through the **First release program** through [http://experience.dynamics.com](http://experience.dynamics.com).

 [![Queries](./media/Self-Update-Execute.jpg)](./media/Self-Update-Execute.jpg)

 ## Validate
 Once an update is complete on the user acceptance test environment, a basic business process test validation may be completed.
-To support this effort, a no-code automation test tool for business process testing is available\&lt;link\&gt;.
+To support this effort, a no-code automation test tool for business process testing is available.
+For more information, see [Regression Suite Automation Tool](https://www.microsoft.com/en-us/download/details.aspx?id=57357).
 Several customers have data integrations that are external and internal.
 It's recommended that the [Data task automation tool[../data-entities/data-task-automation.md) be used to test these scenarios.

 [![Queries](./media/TestAutomation.png)](./media/TestAutomation.png)